-This guidance aims to help you deliver these Outcomes by providing you with an overview of the effect of the Equality Act.
+This guidance aims to help you deliver the Outcomes in the CLC Code of Conduct by providing you with an overview of the effect of the Equality Act.
 You should refer to the Act itself in determining what steps are appropriate and reasonable for you to take in meeting the Act's requirements.